-Shellac is an natural resin produced by and arboreal insect called the Lac Bug.
+Shellac is a natural resin produced by an arboreal insect called the Lac Bug.
 Today Lac Bugs are farmed on trees in both India and Indonesia, and their resin is used for: pill coatings in the pharmacology industry, an additive mixed into candy and edible products, and it is refined into dry flakes for wood finishing.
-In reference to its chemistry, Shellac liquid and shellac flakes are soluble in an alcohol solvent.
-They are not compatible with water, lacquer thinner, or a direct mixing with oil or organic petroleum solvents.
+In reference to its chemistry, Shellac liquid and shellac flakes are both soluble in an alcohol solvent.
+They are not compatible with water, lacquer thinner, or direct mixing with oil or organic petroleum solvents.

 French Polishing is the art form of applying shellac resin by hand on furniture.
 It’s heyday was around the 1820’s in Europe, when pieces were being refinished and French polished to bring out the natural figure and chatoyance inherent in wood grain.
-This method of finishing was popular until the 1940’s, when nitrocellulose lacquer was developed, and became the industry standard for the next half a century.
-As a finish Shellac is not very durable; its very repairable, quite beautiful, and most importantly it’s chemically stable.
+This method of finishing was popular until the 1940’s, when nitrocellulose lacquer was developed, and then became the industry standard for the next half a century.
+As a finish Shellac is not very durable.
+However, it is very repairable, quite beautiful, and most importantly it’s chemically stable.
 When I say chemically stable I mean it can be left alone with very little care for over 100 years.

 In a professional setting I like to employ 4-5 different kinds of shellac in my finishing arsenal.
 For rich color and quality during French polishing I use Blonde flakes from BT@C, which can be purchased online from woodcraft.com.
 If I want to create a slight ambering effect to mimic a patina, or cover over a color matched area to build a topcoat quickly, I like to use Garnet flakes.
 Garnet flakes have undergone the least amount of chemical refinement and so they are darker, and have a higher wax content.
 This allows me to French polish an area and build much quicker then by using Blonde alone.